zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  NOT Immediate                 | IM       |   47          | ```NOTI, R1 I```   |  GLE          |

-This instruction operates in the same way as And Immediate with logical and replaced by logical complement of the extended immediate value, the original value in register R1 being ignored.
+This instruction operates in the same way as ```And Immediate``` with logical ```AND``` replaced by logical complement of the extended immediate value, the original value in register R1 being ignored.

 ### 30. NOTC